TeamCstudios/CStudiosMod/docs/index.md

 - Plastic: A cool-looking material that can be 8 different colors!
 - Slime Dimension: An entirely new DIMENSION with a new mob!
 - Feldspar: Find it in the Slime Dimension.
 Use it to make crazy overpowered weapons like the Master Sword or a Feldspar Launcher!
-- And 4 new achievments!
+- And 4 new achievements!

 ## Planned Features